COVID-19 (Coronavirus) Updates, FAQs and Resources. Properly worn face coverings are required for entry on all PTC campuses. Read More ...

 A student’s federal financial aid eligibility must be recalculated for students who withdraw, drop out, are dismissed or take a leave of absence prior to completing 60% of a term.
-Federal financial aid includes Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Academic Competitiveness Grant (ACG), and Federal Direct Loans.
-Institutional costs include tuition, fees and charges made in the Bookstore using federal financial aid.
+Federal financial aid includes Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), and Federal Direct Loans.
+The recalculation of eligibility is based on the percent of earned aid using the following formula:

 Federal financial aid must be returned to the federal government based on the percent of unearned aid using the following formula: